 - 1-Click WordPress Install – Makes it easy-peasy to set up.

 - 24/7 Support – Again…vital for new bloggers.

 Blog Host #2 BigScoots

 BigScoots is my new blog hosting provider.
 I switched to BigScoots after I had over 100 articles on my site.
-My hosting with Bluehost was about to run out, and I knew I wanted to upgrade to a faster server.
+My hosting with Bluehost was about to expire, and I knew I wanted to upgrade to a slightly faster server.

 One of the benefits of launching a blog with BigScoots hosting is that you can pay for hosting monthly instead of all upfront.
 The downside is that it costs significantly more per month at $10.95 per month.

-So, if you have about $3.95 a month (or about $150 for 3 years) to get started, I recommend signing up for hosting through Bluehost.
-But if you’re on a tight budget and just want to try things out, give BigScoots a try.
+So, if you can afford $2.95 a month (or about $150 for 3 years) to get started, I recommend signing up for hosting through Bluehost (again, this price is only available through my link here).
+But if you’re on a tight budget and just want to test the blogging waters, give BigScoots a try.